-Thank you for accepting our invitation to participate in a faces group with the JM Galahan Team!
-You should isspect the faces group to be a small group of seven or fewer people who have a special knowledge or perspective on this topic area.
-By seasing with the project team, you as it community session before or manificial official will help our team understand the issues and apparturables in your community better.
-If you had it helpful, please use this questionnaire to help your getter your thoughts before we speak.
-We look forward to speaking with you soon!- Jenn & the JM Goldson Team.
+Thank you for accepting our invitation to participate in a facus group with the UM Galation Team!
+You should expect the facus group to be a small group of seven or feven people who have a special knowledge or perspective as this topic area.
+By searing with the project ham, you, as it community stateholder or municipal official, will help our team understand the issues and reportunities in your community bester, If you had it helpful, please use this questionnaire to help your grather your thoughts before we speak.
+We look forwant to speaking with you seen! - Jenn & the JM Goldson Team

-What are the greatest opportunities and challenges related to this topic area in your community?
+What are the greatest opportunities and challenges related to this topic area in your community 1?